The duration of an office renovation or build-out can vary based on several factors:

 Engage a Project Manager Before Signing Your Lease

-If you have already engaged an architect and/or project manager, some of the design work may already be under way.
+If an architect and/or project manager are already involved, design work may already be in progress.

 Bidding and Permitting

-Once a GC is selected and the permit has been approved, the project can move into the design stage.
+With the GC chosen and the permit approved, the project can progress to the construction phase.

-Once construction is complete, you will need to coordinate your furniture deliveries, commercial movers, data cabling and internet installers, etc., before the office can be fully ready for move-in day and occupancy.
+Upon completion of construction, coordination is required for furniture deliveries, commercial movers, data cabling, and internet installation, among other tasks.
+These preparations are necessary before the office is fully ready for move-in and occupancy.

 To learn how a project manager can help guide you through this process and take the day-to-day management off of your plate, read our article What is a Project Manager & How Can They Help Manage My Office Build-Out?